Military history of Haiti: Post-Duvalier period (1986–2000)

 The armed forces continued to face problems, however, even after Avril came to power.
 From September 1988 through March 1989, 140 officers reportedly were retired or were fired, some because they were suspected of drug smuggling.
 Allegations that government officials were involved in drug trafficking became widely known after a United States court indicted Colonel Jean-Claude Paul, then commander of the Dessalines Battalion, on charges of cocaine distribution.
 Paul's wife had previously been arrested in Miami on cocaine charges.
 Paul's mysterious death in the fall of 1988 only partially resolved the issue of military involvement in drug trafficking.
 At about the same time, United States authorities arrested and convicted a former CNG associate of Namphy, Colonel Gary Léon, on drug-trafficking charges.

 Avril's attempts to purge the government of Duvalierist forces included ousting individuals who had graduated from the Military Academy in 1973.
 The move reflected additional political rifts within the senior command.
 Sensing the low stature of the Avril government, segments of the senior command split into warring factions in April 1989.
 Reports alleged that proDuvalierist elements had helped to provoke dissension within the officer corps.
 The loyalty of the Presidential Guard and support from many NCOs helped Avril prevail in a week of internecine conflict with the officer corps.
 The conflict, however, left the military in a state of crisis.
 Duvalier's collapse initially had enhanced the national standing of the FAd'H. But the group's senior commanders, when thrust by events to the forefront of governance, had reverted to the traditional use of force to carry out a vaguely defined political program.
 Other actors, such as the Roman Catholic Church or political parties, remained divided in the post–1986 period, and they were therefore generally ineffectual politically (see Interest Groups, ch.
 9).
 The failure of Haiti's civilian leadership to negotiate an alternative political course further reinforced the FAd'H's self-characterization as the decisive agent of Haitian affairs.

 21st century

 Beginning in 2011, the Haitian government began the process of the reestablishment of the Haitian army.

+History of the General Staff (after 2017)

+Note: prior to 2024, G1/G3 were paired together, so was G2/G4.